 This information will help you read a prescription medication label.

 Most prescription medication labels have the same information.
-But labels often look different depending on which pharmacy you use.
-Below is an example of a label from Memorial Sloan Kettering (MSK)’s pharmacy (see Figure 1).
+These labels often look different depending on which pharmacy you use.
+Below is an example of a label from MSK’s pharmacy (see Figure 1).

 It’s important to know where to find the following information on your prescription medication labels:

-- The patient name.
-This is your name or the name of the person the medication is prescribed to.
+- Patient name: This is your name or the name of the person the medication is prescribed to.

-- The medication name.
-This may be either the generic name or the brand and generic names.
+- Medication name: This may be either the generic name or the brand and generic names.

-- The medication strength.
-This is how strong each pill or tablet is.
+- Medication strength: This is how strong each pill or tablet is.

-- The medication quantity.
-This is how many pills or tablets are in the container.
+- Medication quantity: This is how many pills or tablets are in the container.

-- The refills remaining.
+- Refills remaining.
 This helps you know how many times you can refill the prescription (get more of the medication).
-Once you use all the refills, you’ll need a new prescription from your healthcare provider to get more of the medication.
+Once you use all the refills, you will need a new prescription.
+Ask your healthcare provider to write a new prescription to get more of the medication.

 It’s also helpful to know where to find:

-- The prescription number.
+- Prescription number.
 You’ll need this number when you contact the pharmacy to refill the prescription.

-- The pharmacy information.
+- Pharmacy information.
 This is usually the pharmacy name, address, and phone number.
 It helps you contact the right pharmacy to refill the medication or if you have questions.

-- The prescriber name.
+- Prescriber name.
 This is the healthcare provider who prescribed you the medication.
 It helps you know who to contact if you have questions or need a new prescription for the medication.

-If you’re not sure how to read the label on one of your medications, ask your healthcare provider or pharmacist for help.
+If you’re not sure how to read the label on your medications, ask your healthcare provider or pharmacist for help.